junxit/us-congress-bills-110/bill.md

 > - **(f)** *Distribution* In awarding grants to eligible applicants under this section, the Secretary shall—
 >   - **(1)** ensure an equitable national geographic distribution of the grants; and
 >   - **(2)** award grants to applicants proposing to serve communities in rural areas and to applicants proposing to serve communities in urban areas.
-> - **(g)** *Monitoring, Training, Technical Assistance, and Evaluation*
+> - **(g)** *Monitoring, training, technical assistance, and evaluation*
 >   - **(1)** *Requirement* To ensure the successful operation of programs assisted under this section, the Secretary shall use funds from the portion specified in section 640(a)(6) to monitor the operation of such programs, evaluate their effectiveness, and provide training and technical assistance tailored to the particular needs of such programs.
 >   - **(2)** *Training and technical assistance account*
->     - **(A)** *In general* Of the amount made available to carry out this section for any fiscal year, not less than 5 percent and not more than 10 percent shall be reserved to fund a training and technical assistance account.
+>     - **(A)** *In general* Of the amount made available to carry out this section for any fiscal year, not less than 5 percent, and not more than 10 percent, shall be reserved to fund a training and technical assistance account.
+In determining the amount so reserved, the Secretary shall consider the number of new programs serving pregnant women, infants, toddlers, and their families, recognizing their need for more intensive training and technical assistance services during program expansion.
->     - **(B)** *Activities* Funds in the account may be used by the Secretary for purposes including—
+>     - **(B)** *Activities* Of the funds in the account described in subparagraph (A)—
+>       - **(i)** not less than 50 percent shall be available to local entities that carry out Early Head Start programs for training and technical assistance activities in order to make program improvements identified by such entities;
+>       - **(ii)** not less than 30 percent shall be available to the Secretary to support a State-based system of early childhood education training and technical assistance to local entities that carry out Early Head Start programs that shall meet the requirements of subparagraph (C), including the creation, management, and support of a national network of the State-based infant-toddler specialists specified in such subparagraph; and
+>       - **(iii)** the remainder of such amount shall be available to the Secretary to assist local entities that carry out Early Head Start programs in meeting and exceeding the standards described in section 641A(a)(1), including—
->       - **(i)** making grants to, and entering into contracts with, organizations with specialized expertise relating to infants, toddlers, and families and the capacity needed to provide direction and support to a national training and technical assistance system, in order to provide such direction and support;
+>         - **(I)** making grants to, and entering into contracts with, organizations with specialized expertise relating to infants, toddlers, and families and the capacity needed to provide direction and support to a national training and technical assistance system, in order to provide such direction and support;
->       - **(ii)** providing ongoing training and technical assistance for regional and program staff charged with monitoring and overseeing the administration of the program carried out under this section;
+>         - **(II)** providing ongoing training and technical assistance on Early Head Start program development and improvement for regional staff charged with monitoring and overseeing the administration of the program carried out under this section;
+>         - **(III)** developing training and technical assistance materials and resources to support program development and improvement and best practices in providing services to children and families served by Early Head Start programs;
+>         - **(IV)** creating special training and technical assistance initiatives targeted to serving high risk populations, such as children in the child welfare system and homeless children;
->       - **(iii)** providing ongoing training and technical assistance for existing recipients (as of the date of such training or assistance) of grants under subsection (a) and support and program planning and implementation assistance for new recipients of such grants;
+>         - **(V)** providing ongoing training and technical assistance to Early Head Start grantees, and support and program planning and implementation assistance for new recipients of such grants, including the conversion of Head Start grants to Early Head Start grants; and
->       - **(iv)** providing professional development and personnel enhancement activities, including the provision of funds to recipients of grants under subsection (a) for the recruitment and retention of qualified staff with an appropriate level of education and experience; and
->       - **(v)** providing professional development designed to increase program participation for underserved populations of eligible children.
+>         - **(VI)** providing professional development designed to increase program participation for underserved populations of eligible children.
+>     - **(C)** *Contracts* For the purposes of delivering a State-based training and technical assistance system, as described in subparagraph (B)(ii), that will meet the needs of local grantees and provide high quality, sustained, and intensive training and technical assistance on programming for infants and toddlers to Early Head Start programs and in order to help such programs meet or exceed the program performance standards described in section 641A(a)(1), the Secretary shall—
+>       - **(i)** enter into contracts in each State with 1 or more entities that have a demonstrated expertise in supporting the delivery of high quality programs for pregnant women and children less that 3 years of age, except that bi-State or multi-State contracts may be entered into if the demographics of proximal States make such a system more appropriate;
+>       - **(ii)** ensure that contracts awarded under clause (I) are in an amount sufficient to provide for each state a minimum of one full-time specialist with expertise in the development of children under age three and programming for pregnant women and such children;
+>       - **(iii)** to the maximum extent practicable, ensure that the contracts awarded Under clause (I) and the services provided therein are integrated with and augment the contract or contracts awarded and services provided under section 648 (n); and
+>       - **(iv)** ensure that the entities described in clause (I) determine the types of services to be provided through consultation with—
+>         - **(I)** local entities that carry out Early Head Start programs;
+>         - **(II)** the State Head Start collaboration office; and
+>         - **(III)** the State Head Start Association.
 > - **(h)** *Center-Based Staff* The Secretary shall ensure that, not later than September 30, 2009, all teachers providing direct services to children and families participating in early Head Start programs located in early Head Start centers have a minimum of a child development associate credential, and have been trained (or have equivalent course work) in early childhood development.
 > - **(i)** *Staff Qualifications and Development*
 >   - **(1)** *Home visitor staff standards* In order to further enhance the quality of home visiting services provided to families of children participating in home-based, center-based, or combination program options under this subchapter, the Secretary shall establish standards for training, qualifications, and the conduct of home visits for home visitor staff in Early Head Start programs.